What Type of Cooker Hood Do You Need?

 What Size Cooker Hood Do I Need?

 Your hood will need to be at least as wide as your hob in order to catch all of the air drifting upwards from your cooking.
-But the cooking doesn’t always end at the edge of the hob; larger pans might extend a little farther, and sometimes we might wish to place steaming saucepans to one side.
-Moreover, hot air doesn’t move directly upwards – rather, it’s buffeted from side to side throughout its trajectory.
+But the cooking doesn’t always end at the edge of the hob; larger pans might extend a little farther, and sometimes you might place steaming saucepans to one side.
+What’s more, hot air doesn’t move directly upwards – rather, it’s buffeted from side to side throughout its trajectory.

 As is so often the case, you’ll want a little bit of breathing room.
 Opt for a hood that’s a little bit wider than your hob.
 So, for an 800mm-wide hob, you might go for a metre-wide hood.

-Of course, we’ve aesthetics to consider as well – if you feel that a larger or smaller hood would look better in your kitchen, then go for one – it’s your kitchen, after all.
-But if you want to avoid having to replace the entire thing, or endure a roomful of smoke every time you fry a steak, it’s wise to plan ahead – don’t allow the look of the hood to impact its functionality.
+Of course, you need to consider aesthetics, too.
+If you feel that a larger or smaller hood would look better in your kitchen, then go for one – it’s your kitchen, after all.
+That said if you want to avoid having to replace the entire thing, or endure a roomful of smoke every time you fry a steak, it’s wise to plan ahead – don’t allow the look of the hood to impact its functionality.

 How High Should the Cooker Hood Be from the Hob?